dfeshed/nw-ueba-saas/recon/README.md

 * `isExpanded`, `boolean`, whether or not the recon panel is currently 'expanded'
 * `closeAction`, `Action`, an action to execute when recon wants to close itself
 * `expandAction`, `Action`, an action to execute when recon wants to expand itself
+* `linkToFileAction`, `Action`, an action to execute when recon wants to invoke a link to another event query
 * `shrinkAction`, `Action`, an action to execute when recon wants to shrink itself
 * `language`
 * `aliases`